 Container aesthetics shift dramatically when you add these cool-weather performers, especially as traditional summer flowers fade in autumn.

-Spacing your containers just six to eight inches apart cuts pest problems by 70% compared to clustering them tight together.
+Spacing your containers six to eight inches apart cuts pest problems compared to clustering them tightly, because air moves between plants and problems spread less easily.

 You’ll notice better air circulation around each plant, which keeps humidity levels down and discourages fungal diseases.